 How is diabetes in dogs treated?

 If your dog is diagnosed with diabetes your vet will prescribe medications and ongoing treatments that will allow you to manage your dog's condition.
-Our board-certified veterinary internal medicine specialist provides care for dogs with diabetes.
 Ongoing treatment for the disease typically involves:

 - Daily insulin shots